 The drawbacks of ceramic knives include their inflexibility (they can break under stress, aren't good for boning, and can't be used to pry), and the fact that they must be sharpened with a diamond tool and used on a cutting board.
 They can easily scratch counter tops and the enamel on dinner plates.

-Professional chefs know the importance of staying up-to-date on the latest innovations in the culinary arts world.
+Professional chefs know the importance of staying aware of innovations in the culinary arts world.
 Ceramic knives are a subject worth exploring.